 Brighton & Hove Community Stadium – which sits alongside the University of Brighton’s campus at Falmer – will host three matches during the tournament, including the group game between Austria and Norway on 15 July, and a quarter-final on 20 July, as well as the England v Norway game on 11 July.

 University of Brighton will play a key role as part of the wider city community in creating a legacy around women’s football after the tournament is finished.
 The university’s Sport Brighton programme has collaborated with Sussex Football Association in delivering the UEFA women’s Euro legacy plan, aiming to ensure that hosting the tournament inspires wider community benefits alongside increased participation in football by women and girls.

 Ahead of the Euros kick-off, Sport Brighton has already supported nearly 40 aspiring female coaches to attend coaching workshops, with two students receiving mentoring for the next coaching award available as part of their development, along with registered UEFA qualification.

-Other female students at the University have supported local school football festivals and volunteered at after-school clubs across Brighton and Hove.
+Other female students at the university have supported local school football festivals and volunteered at after-school clubs across Brighton & Hove.
 Students have also been delivering female football sessions as part of the university’s recreational sports programme, Parklife.

 Tickets for the Women’s Euros in Brighton & Hove are available at the official UEFA site.